View Poster

 Abstract

-We encourage further research on the long-term consequences of the HPAI outbreak in the kittiwake population.
+We encourage further research on the long-term consequences of the HPAI outbreak in the Kittiwake population.
 The outbreak response should follow a One Health approach.

-We encourage further research on the long-term consequences of the HPAI outbreak in the kittiwake population.
+We encourage further research on the long-term consequences of the HPAI outbreak in the Kittiwake population.
 The outbreak response should follow a One Health approach.

 Co-Author(s)

-Grim Rømo1, Caroline Piercey Åkesson1, Tone Kristin Reiertsen3, Johanna Hol Fosse1, Cathrine Arnason Bøe1, Lars Austbø1, Johan Åkerstedt1, Maryam Saghafian1, Kristin Stangeland Soetaert1, Bjørnar Ytrehus1, Kristin Udjus1, Ida Kristin Myhrvold1, Morten Helberg2, Olav Hungnes4, Britt Gjerset1, Silje Granstad1, Gørill Hogseth5, Siri Løtvedt5, Anne Døsen5, Ragnhild Tønnessen1
+Grim Rømo1, Caroline Piercey Åkesson1, Tone Kristin Reiertsen2, Johanna Hol Fosse1, Cathrine Arnason Bøe1, Lars Austbø1, Johan Åkerstedt1, Maryam Saghafian1, Bjørnar Ytrehus1, Morten Helberg3, Olav Hungnes4, Britt Gjerset1, Silje Granstad1, Gørill Hogseth5, Siri Løtvedt5, Anne Døsen5, Ragnhild Tønnessen1 1Norwegian Veterinary Institute, Ås, Norway 2Norwegian Institute of Nature Research, Tromsø, Norway 3Birdlife Norway, Trondheim, Norway 4Norwegian Institute of Public Health, Oslo, Norway 5Norwegian Food Safety Authority, Brumunddal, Norway

 Abstract Category